• Skip to primary navigation

 • One of the main differences between smoked and dehydrated jerky is the overall flavor.
 Smoked jerky has a strong smoky taste due to the wood chips used in the smoking process.

-• Dehydrated jerky, on the other hand, has a more natural flavor profile as it’s made without any added smoke or seasoning.
+• Dehydrated jerky, on the other hand, has a more natural flavor as it's made without any added smoke or seasoning.

 • The texture of smoked and dehydrated jerky also differs.
 Smoked versions tend to be more tender and easy to chew while dehydrated ones are usually tougher and harder to break down.